diogobsb81/graphqlApi/README.md

-# USTWO TASK choose 7
+# GRAPHQL-API-ANGULAR CLIENT TASK choose 7

 This project its to present my self and a way that i lik to work.